singingwolfboy/flask-dance/README.rst

 **NOTE:** For this example to work, you must first `register an application on Github`_ to get a ``client_id`` and ``client_secret``.
-The application's authorization callback must be ``http://localhost:5000/login/github/authorized``.
+The application's authorization callback URL must be ``http://localhost:5000/login/github/authorized``.
 You'll also need to set the `OAUTHLIB_INSECURE_TRANSPORT`_ environment variable, so that oauthlib allows you to use HTTP rather than HTTPS.